jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

-﻿

-# Generating Statistics and Trend Indicators in kdb+
+﻿# Generating Statistics and Trend Indicators in kdb+

 ## Introduction

-The compactness of kdb+ and the terseness of q means that the language is focused on high performing atomic capabilities  rather than wide range in-built functions.
-As a result users may sometimes develop libraries of often-used algorithms and  functions relevant to their specific domains for convenience and to support reuse.
+The compactness of kdb+ and the terseness of q means that the language is focused on a small number of high-performing native built-in functions rather than extensive libraries.
+As a result users often develop libraries of their own often-used algorithms and functions relevant to their specific domains for convenience and to support reuse.
 In this paper, we outline examples of commonly used functions in finance that are built on native q functions.

-The code is developed on version 3.6 2019.03.07 of kdb+ .
+The code is developed on version 3.6 2019.03.07 of kdb+.
 Cryptocurrency data for Bitcoin and Ethereum from multiple exchanges is used in the examples provided.
 Charts are displayed using Kx Analyst.

-All code used in this paper is contained in the following git repository: [Generating-Trend-Indicators-in-kdb](https://github.com/jgalligan1993/Generating-Trend-Indicators-in-kdb) .
+All code used in this paper is contained in the following git repository: [Generating-Trend-Indicators-in-kdb](https://github.com/jgalligan1993/Generating-Trend-Indicators-in-kdb).

 This whitepaper has 3 main parts: